DavidTortajadaLatorre/DIE-Project/README.md

 1-Creating a Basic Model:

 _We had several problems with the automatic labeling of our training and testing data.
-Edge Impulse required us to manually assign (or at least verify an automatic recognition) each label.
+Edge Impulse required us to manually assign each label (or at least verify an automatic recognition) .
 That is why in the first place we are presenting a Fruit Classification Problem with just two types: apples and bananas.
 However we will be using a quite large manually labeled dataset: 400 photographs for training and 200 for testing._

 2-Improving a Public Project: